 Who is watching out for our streams and rivers?

 For the past 25 years Raritan Headwaters has been collecting high quality data as part of its award-winning Stream Monitoring Program.
 With the help of our dedicated corps of over 100 trained citizen scientists, we are on the ground (and in the water) monitoring the health of our streams all year.
-This includes our annual biological, habitat, and baseline chemical monitoring in June, summer bacterial monitoring of impaired sites and swimming holes, quarterly seasonal chemical monitoring of our 2-year impaired sites, and response to environmental incidents affecting our waterways.
+This includes our annual biological, habitat, and baseline chemical monitoring in June-July at 74 sites, bi-weekly chemical and bacterial monitoring at a subset of sites, quarterly seasonal chemical monitoring of our 2-year impaired sites, the Raritan Sentinel Climate Stations, pre- and post- restoration monitoring and response to environmental incidents affecting our waterways.
 Monitoring water is a big job and we need the help of citizens like you.

 Join our Stream Monitoring Team

-Become a citizen scientist! (under 18 must have parent/guardian participate in trainings.)
+Become a citizen scientist! (under 18 must have parent/guardian participate in trainings and monitoring.)

 Work with a small team to conduct biological and visual assessments at stream sites in our watershed.
 This volunteer position requires the successful completion of intensive training in May and an approximately 10-12 hour time commitment in June.